 An Evening With Freedoms Foundation

-Freedoms Foundation at Valley Forge invites you to participate in its fifth annual An Evening with Freedoms Foundation on Wednesday, April 1, 2020.
+Freedoms Foundation at Valley Forge is excited to announce its fifth annual An Evening with Freedoms Foundation has been rescheduled for Saturday, September 12, 2020.
 Proceeds will support Freedoms Foundation’s educational programs for students and teachers that cultivate constitutional knowledge, civic responsibility and appreciation of the sacrifices made for freedom.
+The rescheduled event will combine both in person live events and opportunities for virtual participation.

 How can you join the celebration?
 Buy a ticket.
 Become a sponsor.
 Or participate in our online auction.
 Details for all are below.